fakeshadow/pixel-social/README.md

 A simple social app for PxielShare blockchain

-Built with Reactive and Fastify
+Built with React Native and Fastify